psidex/3DES/README.md

 - START to close app and go back to HB menu

 # TODO
+- Fix closing lid on delete screen causing 3ds to not wake up
 - Fast scroll if you hold up/down
 - Be able to select a file with Y then copy/paste to another path
 - Show hex of file when selected and A pressed